Training & Certification

 3. Formalize and practice notification processesNo one wants a data breach to occur, but it’s best to be prepared for the worst-case scenario well ahead of time.
 Put in place a formalized data breach notification process and take it for a few trials runs, and be sure it includes incident detection and response capabilities.

 The General Data Protection Regulation will be formally implemented on May 28, 2018, and impacted organizations should begin moving toward compliance as soon as possible.
-Not only will it make them compliant in the eyes of the law, but it’s never a bad idea to continuously be evolving your security stack, especially where PII is concerned.
+Not only will it make them compliant in the eyes of the law, but it’s never a bad idea to continuously be evolving your security stack, especially where personal data is concerned.
 Learn more about complying with the General Data Protection regulation.